Balance Training: Exercises for Dizziness and Balance

 Balance exercises progressively challenge the three balance systems by manipulating the surface, visual input, and task complexity:

-6 Specific Vestibular Rehabilitation Exercises
+6 Specific Balance Training Exercises

 Exercise 1: VOR x1 — Horizontal